 Blissfest has food vending space for about 20 vendors who provide a variety of ethnic and festival foods for our patrons during the weekend.
-Many of our regular vendors return each year so anyone interested in becoming a food vendor will go on a waiting list until we determine if there are openings.
-If we get an opening, we will fill it according to our need to maintain a variety of options for the festival food booths.
-The deadline for current booths to submit their application and pay the fees is March 15th, 2017.
+Many of our regular vendors return each year so anyone interested in becoming a food vendor must apply.
+(If you are not selected your booth fee will be refunded) If we get an opening, we will fill it according to our need to maintain a variety of options for the festival food booths.
+The deadline for current booths to submit their application and pay the fees is March 15th, 2018.
 Contact Sarah@blissfest.org to inquire or get on the waiting list.

 All established and returning vendors will need to confirm participation